 The Type of Business You Own:

 This is perhaps the most significant factor when it comes to establishing a business’ premiums.
-Each industry carries with it its own inherent set of risks, and premiums reflect that reality.
+Each industry has its own inherent set of risks, and premiums reflect that reality.

 For example, if you have a construction business, you have a higher chance of filing a contractor business insurance claim for workplace injury than if you have an accountant business.